The Guardian newspaper revealed they had seen internal English FA documents that confirm the following decisions related

 By doing this I hope that when there is a recovery, there will be a change from the past and English futsal can become stronger than ever.

 My conclusions are based on experiences, observations and conversations over nearly 15 years in the sport across many countries.
 I am sure there are many differing views out there and this is just my contribution to the debate.

-I am keen to learn from others’ perspectives, whether they support or differ from my own.
+I am very much keen to learn from others’ perspectives, whether they support or differ from my own.
 If you would like me to see them then please post in the blog comments at the bottom as it is easy to miss comments on social media and it doesn’t provide an effective platform for a considered discussion.

-Finally, this story of how the English FA have mismanaged futsal will be relevant to other countries in the initial stages of their futsal development.
-I hope they can learn the lessons to avoid suffering the same mistakes and lost years.
+Finally, I believe this analysis will be relevant to other countries in the initial stages of their futsal development.
+I hope the lessons here can help them avoid suffering the same mistakes and lost years.

 Futsal In England Until The Present Day

 The English FA’s involvement in futsal begain when the national team debuted in 2003.
 It came after FIFA’s efforts to take control of the sport from its existing international governing body.
 I’ve been witness to futsal’s development in England since I discovered this amazing sport in 2006.

 Participation, mainly amongst children, and general awareness of the game in England have grown enormously.
-With an expanding player pool and growing experience, the national team results have improved without getting near to qualifying for a major tournament.
+With an expanding player pool and growing experience, the national team results have improved without yet getting near to qualifying for a major tournament.